Leading Floor Grating Manufacturers

 The History of Floor Gratings

-People have been producing metal grates more or less since they have had metal.
-They first cropped up during the Bronze Age.
-One example of them comes from the Italian city of Elea (later known as Velia), which was controlled by Rome by the 3rd century BC.
-There, they had a street with drainage grates that acted as gutters.
+<metal grates have been produced since the advent of metalworking, first appearing during the Bronze Age.
+An early example comes from the Italian city of Elea (later Velia), which was under Roman control by the 3rd century BC.
+There, metal grates served as street drainage systems, functioning as gutters.

-By the 11th century, floor grates were also used in home heating to hold coal at the bottom of fireplaces.
-Floor grates from this time were primarily made from cast iron and steel.
-They were much more ornate than modern floor gratings, which are now made more for function.
-Sometimes, for aesthetics, people still do request antique-looking or authentic antique gratings.
+By the 11th century, floor grates were being used in homes to hold coal at the bottom of fireplaces for heating.
+These early grates, primarily made from cast iron and steel, were more ornate than modern versions, which prioritize functionality.
+However, antique or antique-style grates are still sometimes requested for aesthetic purposes.

 Design